lum1n0us/wasm-micro-runtime/README.md

 2D graphic user interface with LittlevGL
 ------------------------------------------------
+We have 2 samples for 2D graphic user interface.

-This sample demonstrates that a graphic user interface application in WebAssembly  integrates  the LittlevGL, an open-source embedded 2d graphic library.
+One of them demonstrates that a graphic user interface application in WebAssembly  integrates  the LittlevGL, an open-source embedded 2d graphic library.
 The sample source code is under ```samples/littlevgl```

 In this sample, the LittlevGL source code is built into the WebAssembly code with the user application source files.
 The platform interfaces defined by LittlevGL is implemented in the runtime and exported to the application through the declarations from source "ext_lib_export.c" as below: